Brilliantcrank/airbag-industries/content/longboard/the-best-monospaced-typeface-you-re-not-using.md

 title = "The best monospaced typeface you're not using."

 +++
 JetBrains Mono is designed specifically for developers.
 Featuring a taller x-height and, my favorite, ligatures for code.
 Both features make code much, much easier on the eye.
+Thank to Mr. Boms.